 (Isaac Butler, The Slate https://slate.com/culture/2019/05/good-omens-neil-gaiman-amazon-review.html)

-I not only agree that the God narrator was over-deployed and badly cast, I would say there are flaws so fundamental to this piece of writing they highlight the deepest flaws in the approach of the adaptation.
+For myself, I would say there are flaws so fundamental to the conception of the narrating voice they highlight the deepest flaws in the adaptation.

 To look at why the McDormand-God device fails in what it attempts, I would like to look at an example or two of narrative voice working well for audiovisual media.
 Because involving an authoritative but eccentric narrator is one’s television SF/fantasy adventure is an idea with a solid lineage.